 - around the edge of the areola (peri-areolar)

-The right one for you will be discussed during your initial consultation.
+The right breast implant for you will be discussed during your initial consultation.

 After making the incision, Dr. Doherty will insert the breast implants either above or beneath the pectoral muscle.
-The right choice will be based on your body type and activity level.
+The right choice will be based on your body type, implant size and activity level.
 He uses the Keller Funnel to place the implants via a “no-touch” technique.
 This greatly decreases the risk of capsular contracture as well as other complications that can occur after breast surgery with implants.

 Once your breast augmentation is complete, your chest will be wrapped with gauze and/or a support bra.
 You can expect to feel more discomfort than pain for the first few days following surgery.
-This can be controlled with over the counter or prescribed medications.
-There will be some swelling for the first couple of weeks after surgery, but patients are typically able to resume many of their normal activities such as driving and working at a computer within 2-3 weeks.
+You will be asked to move around but with limited activity for the first few post operative days.
+This will be controlled with over the counter or prescribed medications.
+There will be some swelling for the first couple of weeks after the breast augmentation surgery, but patients are typically able to resume many of their normal activities such as driving and working at a computer within 2-3 weeks.
 Patients may start exercising at 3 weeks, and resume upper body workouts at 4-6 weeks after surgery.

 *Each patient is unique and individual results may vary